What is the Kindergarten Oral Health Assessment (KOHA)?

 California Law (AB 1433) requires that children have a dental checkup by May 31 of their first year in school.

-Tooth Decay is the number one chronic disease affecting children.
+Tooth Decay is the number one chronic disease affecting children and the reason for the most school absences.
 Kids with oral health problems have trouble eating, speaking, smiling, and concentrating in school.
 They are also more likely to miss more school days and have lower grades.

-The KOHA makes sure children are school ready.
+The KOHA makes sure children are healthy and ready to learn.

 The Nevada County Oral Health Program coordinates dental screenings with schools to help parents and guardians get their kids screened to be sure they are school ready.